Removal of wisdom teeth could be done while you are sedated and being carefully monitored.

 HOME HYGIENE CARE.
 There will be a cavity where the tooth was removed.
 The cavity will gradually over the next month fill in with the new tissue.
 In the mean time, the area should be kept clean especially after meals with salt water rinses or a toothbrush.
 No rinsing of any kind should be performed until the day following surgery.
 You can brush your teeth the night of surgery but rinse gently.
 The day after surgery you should begin rinsing at least 5-6 times a day especially after eating with a cup of warm water mixed with a teaspoon of salt.

 ANTIBIOTICS.
-If Unicare Center For Implant Dentistry has prescribed antibiotics, take the tablets or liquid as directed.
+If Unicare Center for Cosmetic & Implant Dentistry has prescribed antibiotics, take the tablets or liquid as directed.
 Antibiotics will be given to help prevent infection.
 Call the office in the event of a rash or other unfavorable reaction at 281.332.4700.

 NAUSEA.
 Occasionally, a prescribed pain medicine may induce nausea and/or vomiting following surgery.
 Do not take anything by mouth for at least an hour including the prescribed medicine.
 You should then sip on coke, tea or ginger ale.
 You should sip slowly over a fifteen-minute period.
 When the nausea subsides you can begin taking solid foods and the prescribed medicine.

 - NUMBNESS.
 As discussed in your pre-surgery consultation numbness of the lip, chin, or tongue can occur, but there is no cause for alarm.
 This is usually a temporary condition.
 If you do experience numbness be careful not to bite your lip of tongue as you will not feel the action.
-Call Unicare Center For Implant Dentistry if you have any questions.
+Call Unicare Center for Cosmetic & Implant Dentistry if you have any questions.

 - TEMPERATURE.
 Slight elevation of temperature immediately following surgery is not uncommon.
 If the temperature persists, notify the office.
 Tylenol or ibuprofen should be taken to reduce the fever.